Getting Started - What you need to know!

 As we work on your mortgage plan, keep in mind that you are not bound to anything.
 As things change, the plan may change as well and that's OK.
 We can always make changes to make sure your needs and goals are covered.
 We'll continue to dial everything in as we go to ensure we are on the same page and your best interests are always top of mind!

-Upload your Documents - This is were we want to be pro-active and help you take the stress out of this process.
+Upload your Documents - Our application system is intuitive and will automatically provide you a list of items needed based on the A.I. analysis.
+If you have already uploaded documents you are ahead of the game.
+If not, this is were we want to be pro-active and help you take the stress out of this process.
 Most lenders will require your documents once you are under contract.
 We prefer to get everything up front so we can verify income and assets and have you fully underwritten and approved.
 This way when you find your dream home we just need an appraisal and your finished.
 No stress, no worries, just a beautiful new home.

-This also helps us give you an advantage in multiple offers since we can let the listing agent know you are all approved and good to go! we'll email you list of the documents that are specific to you but here is the typical stuff.
+This also helps us give you an advantage in multiple offers since we can let the listing agent know you are all approved and good to go!
+We'll customize the list of the documents that are specific to you but here is the typical stuff but it will not all apply to you.
 Click here to view standard items needed.